Hey Veterans: Don’t Get Caught Up In The Negative Gearing Real Estate Game

 If not, you just might have set yourself up for a negative gearing nightmare!

-Now while brick and mortar purchases can be a sound investment sometimes these investments can prove to be real money pits.
+Now while brick and mortar purchases can be a sound investment, sometimes these investments can prove to be real money pits.

-Negative gearing is when a person has a loan on real estate (or some other investment) on where the loan payment amount is greater than the rents received.
+Negative gearing is defined by when a person purposefully gets a loan on real estate (or some other investment) on where the loan payment and other costs amount is going greater than the rents received.